klasharr/openclub-csv/README.md

 max-length = 60
 ```

-This is a basic field currently with a max length validation.
+This is a basic field in this example with an optional max length validation.

 3. Int